17 DAYS: THE SHOCK OF BATTLE

 This is not to say that the Allies, and the Canadians in particular, did not show heroism.
 The Wong Nai Chung Gap was a key strategic position for the defenders.
 The Winnipeg Grenadiers, along with other troops, defended the pass for three days.
 The losses were immense on both sides, as all Canadian troops either fell or were wounded.
 The Japanese ultimately took the pass, but only after overcoming a fierce defence.

-Although their forces had already signed the surrender, the “D” Company of the Royal Rifles launched a desperate assault on the Japanese on December 25 at Stanley Village.
+Although their forces had already signed the surrender, the “D” Company of the Royal Rifles launched a desperate assault on the Japanese on December 25th at Stanley Village.
 The Canadians drove the Japanese from their positions but only after engaging in hand-to-hand combat and sustaining heavy casualties.
-However, this small victory did not change the course of the battle as the Allies had already surrendered.
+However, this small victory did not change the course of the battle, as the Allies had already surrendered.

 The battle was notorious for its brutality, as the defenders lost all of their men.
-The Japanese showed no mercy, and surrender was not an option.
-Many Allied soldiers who yielded to the invader were swiftly executed, and woe to any wounded found by the enemy.
+The Japanese showed no mercy and surrender was not an option.
+Many Allied soldiers who yielded to the invaders, or were found wounded, were swiftly executed by the enemy.
 In acts of unusual violence, Japanese soldiers went to Red Cross hospitals and killed injured soldiers and medical staff.
 The remaining defenders were quickly captured by the Japanese and taken to camps.